lupyuen/ikea_air_quality_sensor/README.md

 # Configure Apache NuttX OS

-We configure the UART Port on Apache NuttX OS...
+We configure the UART Port on Apache NuttX OS for the IKEA Sensor...

 ```bash
 make menuconfig